I have lost count of nights with a blinking cursor and a blank page. I want a strong article, but ambition without a first move is a trap.

 - First, identify the problem your audience is having and make sure it is a problem that really affects them.

-- Next, agitate the problem by highlighting pain points and consequences to make the the issue feel urgent and pressing.
+- Next, agitate the problem by highlighting pain points and consequences to make the issue feel urgent and pressing.

 - Finally, provide your solution and show how it successfully solves the problem.